hhvm/user-documentation/guides/hack/03-async/06-extensions.md

 }
 ```

-Here is an example of getting a vector of URL contents, using a [lambda](link to lambdas) to cut down on the code verbosity that would come with full closure syntax.
+Here is an example of getting a vector of URL contents, using a [lambda](../lambdas/intro.md) to cut down on the code verbosity that would come with full closure syntax.

-@@ 06-extensions-examples/async-curl.php @@
+@@ extensions-examples/async-curl.php @@

 ## Streams